TranDangKhoi/railway-reservation-client/README.md

 ## For "@floating-ui/react": "^0.21.0",

-### How can i make the floating element the same width with the references ?
+### How can i make the floating element the same width as the references ?

 The quickest and most optimized solution is to use the `size` middleware, like the following: